Northwestern Mindanao State College of Science and Technology: History

-The Northwestern Mindanao State College of Science and Technology (NMSC) started as Tangub Agro-Industrial School (TANAIS) in Sumirap, Tangub City way back in 1971 offering secondary agriculture and trade curricula with Mr. Jesus T. Bonilla as principal.
+The Northwestern Mindanao State College of Science and Technology (NMSCST) started as Tangub Agro-Industrial School (TANAIS) in Sumirap, Tangub City way back in 1971 offering secondary agriculture and trade curricula with Mr. Jesus T. Bonilla as principal.
 On June 26, 1973, the school was transferred to Labuyo, Tangub City three kilometers from the city proper and approximately four hundred meters from the national highway, with Dr. Perfecto B. Yebes as the Vocational School Administrator.
 The school started offering post secondary courses in 1974 and had been an affiliate off campus institute of the Central Mindanao University, Musuan, Bukidnon from 1979 to 1984.
-In 1994, Bachelor's Degree in Secondary Education and Industrial Technology were then offered.
-With the promotion of Dr. Yebes to a higher position, Mr. Apolonio S. Vidallo took place of the former and was appointed as the third administrator of TANAIS on August 6, 1996.
+In 1994, bachelor's degree in Secondary Education and Industrial Technology were then offered.
+With the promotion of Dr. Yebes to a higher position, Mr. Apolonio S. Vidallo took place of the former position and was appointed as the third administrator of TANAIS on August 6, 1996.

 Prior to Dr. Yebes' promotion, in 1992 he and Atty.
-Philip T. Tan, the City Myor of Tangub at that time, conceived the idea of converting TANAIS into a state college.
+Philip T. Tan, the City Mayor of Tangub at that time, conceived the idea of converting TANAIS into a state college.
 The proposal was filed in Congress by the late Hon.
 Hilarion Ramiro Jr., the Congressman of the 2nd District of Misamis Occidental at that time.
 The bill was not passed due to adjournment or the 9th Congress in 1995.
 The bill to convert TANAIS into a State College was refilled in the 10th Congress in 1995 by Congresswoman Herminia M. Ramiro.
 The bill passed both houses but with a last minute amendment to transfer the main campus from TANAIS in Tangub City to Oroquieta Agro-Industrial School (OAIS) at Oroquieta City.

 Learning the amendment, Mayor Tan and Mr. Numeriano L. Gilbolingo and conferred with Congresswoman Herminia M. Ramiro to find the constitutional ground and had bill vetoed by President Fidel V. Ramos.

 The bill was refiled in 1998 by the late Congressman Hilarion A. Ramiro Jr. It has already passed the lower house in 2000.
 By December 2000, Congressman Ramiro, Mayor Philip T. Tan, wife Jennifer Wee Tan and Mr. Numeriano L. Gilbolingo who represented Administrator Apolonio S. Vidallo successfully defended the conversion of Tangub Agro-Industrial School into Northwestern Mindanao State College of Science and Technology (NMSC) before the Senate Committee on Education chaired by the Honorable Sen. Teresita Aquino Oreta with the endorsement of Dr. Ester A. Garcia, Chairperson of the Commission on Higher Education.